-source of beta-carotene which can boost fertility
+source of beta-carotene which can support fertility

 may support blood sugar regulation